syxanash/joshua_bot/README.md

 }
 ```

-### Plugin Set
+### Plugins

 If you take a look at the folder `lib/plugins/` you will find different sub folders containing various plugins inside.
 By default the plugins loaded on the bot are in `basic/`.
-Alternatively you can specify a different set in the `config.json` modifying the value `plugin_folder` (e.g. `"spioncino"`) .
+Alternatively you can specify a different folder in the `config.json` modifying the value `plugin_folder` (e.g. `"spioncino"`) .

-You can create your own set of plugins and drag plugins from other sets by making a new folder in `lib/plugins/`, for instance:
+You can create your own folder of plugins and drag plugins from other folders by making a new folder in `lib/plugins/`, for instance:

 ```
 $ mkdir lib/plugins/workinprogress